 Mt.
 Fuji is the tallest mountain in Japan standing at 3,776 meters above sea level.
 Located about 100 kilometers (60 miles) south-east of Tokyo, it is considered one of Japan's "Three Holy Mountains".
 In 2013 it was added to the UNESCO World Heritage List as a Cultural Site.
 Thousands of people from all over the world come to climb the mountain every year, with hiking trails officially opening to the public.

-Reaching the peak of Mt.
+How to get to the peak of Mt.
 Fuji

 Access to Mt.
 Fuji varies depending on which of the 4 trails you decide to start your climb from.
 It is recommended to take a bus from Tokyo to the 5th station of your selected trail.
 You can access the base of the mountain via train, however, you will need to take a bus or taxi from the train station to the mountain.
 Either way will take about a 3 hour trip from central Tokyo.